feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 The `actualWidth` and `actualHeight` variables hold the final width and height of the item renderer.
 These variables are derived using a combination of the explicit dimensions and the measured dimensions that we calculated before passing them to `setSizeInternal()`.

-For more information about the `actualWidth` and `actualHeight` variables, and other parts of the Feathers architecture, see [Anatomy of a Feathers Component](http://wiki.starling-framework.org/feathers/component-properties-methods).
+<aside class="info">For more information about the `actualWidth` and `actualHeight` variables, and other parts of the Feathers architecture, see [Anatomy of a Feathers Component](component-properties-methods.html).</aside>

 We call the `layoutChildren()` function at the end of the `draw()` function: